Manufacturing

 The NIST Cybersecurity Framework provides a risk-based approach to managing cybersecurity, widely adopted by manufacturers for structuring security programs.
 The framework organizes security activities into five functions: Identify, Protect, Detect, Respond, and Recover.

-Identify activities include asset management (inventorying all IT and OT systems), business environment assessment, governance establishment, risk assessment, and risk management strategy development.
+Identify activities include asset management, business environment assessment, governance establishment, risk assessment, and risk management strategy development.
 Manufacturers must inventory not just computers but also industrial controllers, sensors, and embedded systems.

 Protect measures include access controls, awareness training, data security, information protection processes, maintenance, and protective technology deployment.
-For manufacturers, this includes securing industrial networks, implementing authentication on industrial systems, and protecting IP.
+For manufacturers, this includes securing industrial networks and implementing authentication on industrial systems.

 Detect capabilities require anomalies and events monitoring, continuous security monitoring, and detection process implementation.
-Manufacturing environments need specialized detection for industrial protocols, understanding normal production patterns, and identifying OT-specific attacks.
+Manufacturing environments need specialized detection for industrial protocols and identification of OT-specific attacks.

 Respond planning includes response planning, communications, analysis, mitigation, and improvements.
 Manufacturing response plans must address production continuity, safety systems protection, and coordination between IT and OT teams.